supercomputra/Arale/README.md

 ...

 // In case you want to add an UIActivityIndicatorView
-// To handle action if the AraleHeaderView has resize to maxHeight you can use AraleHeaderViewDelegate
+// To handle action if the AraleHeaderView has resize to maxHeight you can implement a AraleHeaderViewDelegate conformed UIViewController

+araleHeaderView.delegate = self

+...

+// And implement headerViewDidReachMaxHeight to get event when the araleHeaderView did reach the maximum height

 func headerViewDidReachMaxHeight(headerView: AraleHeaderView) {
     NSLog("%@", "Start Refreshing")
     headerView.activityIndicatorView.stopAnimating()
 }
+...
+// AraleHeaderViewDelegate comes with three optional delegate method func headerViewWillResizeFrame(headerView: AraleHeaderView) func headerViewDidResizeFrame(headerView: AraleHeaderView) func headerViewDidReachMaxHeight(headerView: AraleHeaderView) ...

 ```

 ## Configuration

-You can add UIViewActivityIndicatorView in your stretchy header view:
+You can add an optional `UIViewActivityIndicatorView` in your stretchy header view:
 ```
+let myActivityIndicatorview = UIActivityIndicatorView(style: .white)
 self.araleHeadeView.activityIndicatorView = myActivityIndicatorView
 ```

+the `activityIndicatorView` will not be rendered if remain `nil` in case you don't need an activityIndicator.